canonical/k8s-snap/docs/src/_parts/cis/master.md

 Follow the Kubernetes documentation and setup the TLS connection between the apiserver and kubelets.
-Then, edit the API server pod specification file /var/snap/k8s/common/args/kube-apiserver on the control plane node and set the --kubelet-certificate-authority parameter to the path to the cert file for the certificate authority.
+Then, edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and set the --kubelet-certificate-authority parameter to the path to the cert file for the certificate authority.